Mothers in recovery: How to deal with addiction as a parent

 That said, if you are struggling with addiction – even if you’re just coming to terms with the fact that you may have a problem – there is hope.
 Here is some advice to help you take positive steps in the right direction.

 The first step in every recovery is knowing that you have a problem.
+You might have many questions you’re asking yourself.
+Am I trying to numb the pain of something?
+How long Does it take for an overdose to kick in?
+What are some better ways to cope than by overdosing?
 After you have come to the realization that you are an addict, it’s time to open up to your family and loved ones.

 This means being open about your struggles and allowing your loved ones to be there for you.
 This can also mean reconnecting with people who you’ve lost due to your addiction, whether they are friends, family, or even your child.